Yu-Chun1214/NCKU-CSIE-Homework/CS-Code-Design/practice/READMD.md

 # README of bignum.hpp

 > This module performs the addition operation of big number.
-If you want to develop other operation , please sent the pull request to me.
+If you want to develop other operation , please sent the pull request to me.
 THANKS.

 ## Usage